CERT-Polska/karton/docs/unit_tests.rst

     class ReverserKartonTestCase(KartonTestCase):
-        """Test a karton that expects a KartonResource in "file" key and spawns a new task containg that file reversed.
+        """Test a karton that expects a KartonResource in "file" key and spawns a new task containing that file reversed.
         """

         karton_class = ReverserKarton